 This course provides an overview of the principles and practices of business coaching within organizational settings.
-It will revise a basic knowledge of the coaching process, including how to create the coaching relationship, engage in coaching conversations, and clarify action commitments.
-Teaching specific strategies and techniques to increase effectiveness when communicating with others, and to develop an awareness of your own and other's communication patterns.
+We'll review the basics of the coaching process, including how to create the coaching relationship, engage in coaching conversations, and clarify action commitments.
+Teaching specific strategies and techniques to increase effectiveness when communicating with others and to develop an awareness of your own and other's communication patterns.